 Pig Industry Fund is used for sponsoring projects to:

 - improve production efficiency

 - support the operation of Pork SA.

 How to access the fund

-Pork SA will invite applications for projects seeking support from the Pig Industry Fund in early 2017 for the 2017-18 year.
-The invitation will identify the areas that the industry considers to be priorities for project work in 2017-18.
+Pork SA will invite applications for projects seeking support from the Pig Industry Fund in March, prior to the commencement of the relevant financial year.
+The invitation will identify the areas that the industry considers to be priorities for project work in that financial period.

 Requests can be made for refunds of contributions.
 Refunds can only be requested from the preceding financial year.

 To request a refund:

 - provide documentary evidence that a contribution was paid, a tax invoice is adequate